DeoVindice29/TENKA/README.md

 # TENKA 『天下』

-> *"Tenka signifies the ultimate ambition—to stand beneath the open sky and hold the fate of the world within one's hands."*
+> *"Signifies the ultimate ambition—to stand beneath the open sky and hold the fate of the world within one's hands."*

 ---